What makes a good pergola design?

-“If a pergola has thinly spaced slats or a climbing plant growing over it, then it will provide shade when protection is needed for the sun,” says Matt.
-“If the pergola has a deciduous climber growing over it, then it will offer shade in summer, and sun in the winter when you want it.”
+“If your pergola design has thinly spaced slats or a climbing plant growing over it, then it will provide shade when protection is needed for the sun,” says Matt.
 Another benefit of having climbing plants growing over your pergola, says Matt, is that it will make the structure feel like it’s tied to the garden.

 Matt says that when installing a pergola, you’ve got to make sure it works not only in terms of functionality, but also in terms of your existing outdoor aesthetic.